kcjengr/qtpyvcp/docs/source/install/installation.rst

 Development dependencies (in addition to those listed in the :doc:`Quick Start <quick_start>`) ::

-  sudo apt install qttools5.dev qttools5-dev-tools python-pip
+  sudo apt install qttools5.dev qttools5-dev-tools wheel

 For building documentation::